hauler-dev/hauler-docs/docs/getting-started/quickstart.md

 sidebar_label: Quickstart
 ---

-Skipping past most of the documentation?
-Here's an easy to follow Quick Start Guide:
+This quickstart guide walks you through installing Hauler and getting started with the basics, including adding artifacts to the Hauler store, saving and loading content, and serving it.

-## Quick Installation
+## Installation

 ```bash
 # install latest release